 Financial independence is a number you can nail down.
 The conventional advice is 25x your annual expenses.

-If you are able to support yourself financially and keep up with your current expenses, you won’t have to work and will never run out of money.
+If you can support yourself financially and keep up with your current expenses, you won’t have to work and will never run out of money.
 When it comes to financial freedom, it’s all about mindset.
-But financial independence is about your net worth and not a about any other sources of income.
+But financial independence is about your net worth and not about any other sources of income.

-This strategy generally follow the 4% rule in that you shouldn’t withdraw more than 4% of your savings per year, especially in retirement.
+This strategy generally follows the 4% rule: you shouldn’t withdraw more than 4% of your savings per year, especially in retirement.

 How Do I Save Enough to Be Financially Independent?

 There are several ways to hit financial independence.
-There are three primary ways you can invest your money: stocks, bonds, or mutual funds.
-One concept that most financial independent bloggers miss out on is the concept of having passive income to assist you in meeting your expenses.
+You can invest your money in three primary ways: stocks, bonds, or mutual funds.
+One concept that most financially independent bloggers miss out on is having passive income to assist you in meeting your expenses.

-A potential problem with following the FIRE movement’s principle of retiring once you have achieved financial independence is that your needs are likely to change in the future.
-For example, if you have kids, get married, or even divorced, your financial goals will change.
+A potential problem with following the FIRE movement’s principle of retiring once you have achieved financial independence is that your needs will likely change.
+For example, your financial goals will change if you have kids, get married, or even divorce.

-Readers of this blog (those of us north of 40) know about changing goals all too well.
+Readers of this blog (those of us north of 40) know about changing goals too well.

 The key to financial freedom is having more money than you need to cover your current expenses.

-Financial independence is an amazing goal, but it is only the middle step.
-You will continue to live at the same level as before and it is most likely just enough to support your current way of life.
+Financial independence is a great goal, but it is only the middle step.
+You will continue to live at the same level as before, and it is likely just enough to support your current way of life.
 Not knowing the future gives you a sense of independence, but you’re not free until you experience it.
 So, what constitutes freedom in the FIRE world?

 With that said, let’s move to the next concept of financial freedom.